finternet-io/specs/schemas/README.md

 ### Account-Specific Types
 The account schema defines its own types that are specific to account management:
 - `EntityType` - PERSONAL or BUSINESS classification
+- `AccountStatus` - ACTIVE or SUSPENDED status
-- `ContactMethodType` - EMAIL, PHONE, SMS, WHATSAPP
+- `ContactMethodType` - EMAIL, MOBILE
 - `ContactMethod` - Structured contact with verification
 - `Flags` - Account preferences and feature flags